Kxrstin/TriggerTrade-API/README.md

 ### 🎓 Background: University Project

 This project was independently developed by myself as part of the "Databases: Advanced Concepts" module in my 5th semester.
 While the functional requirements, folder structure, Docker environment, and project configuration (pom.xml & application properties) were provided as a base by the lecturer, the entire logic and implementation were executed by me.
-The core focus lies on building a robust REST API and ensuring high data integrity through native JDBC and custom-built PL/pgSQL triggers.
+The core focus lies on building a REST API and ensuring high data integrity through native JDBC and custom-built PL/pgSQL triggers.
 The focus was on:

 * **Practical application:** Bridging the gap between complex SQL (triggers/procedures) and modern Java backend development.